Markus Lanz “tears up” the new left leader: “Not that I know your program better than you”

 - Stephan Grünewald – psychologist

-Only on the previous evening did Armin Laschet talk to “Markus Lanz” about a clarification of the K question between Easter and Whitsun, Schäuble underlines this time frame: “The two of them will work it out together.
+It wasn’t until the previous evening that Armin Laschet spoke to “Markus Lanz” about clarifying the K-question between Easter and Whitsun, Schäuble underlines this time frame: “The two of them will work it out together.
 I think the two party leaders will make a joint proposal.
 Angela Merkel did the same with Edmund Stoiber, that was almost 19 years ago.
 That will be fine.
 But it’s not now.
 We have bigger problems at the moment than dealing with personnel issues. ”This assessment does not change anything, even Lanz’s scrutiny that it is“ not about any personnel issue ”.
 More than a dry “It will probably be one of the two party leaders”, he cannot elicit from the Bundestag chairman.

 Cerstin Gammelin on “Markus Lanz”: “The Gauweiler case shows that it is a structural problem.”